Michal Ďuriš

-Michal Ďuriš (/sk/; born 1 June 1988) is a Slovak professional footballer who plays for Spartak Trnava as a forward.
+Michal Ďuriš (/sk/; born 1 June 1988) is a Slovak professional footballer who currently plays for MFK Dukla Banská Bystrica as a forward.

 Club career

 Banská Bystrica

 Ďuriš joined Banská Bystrica from ŠK Petrochema Dubová when he was 14.
 After three years playing for youth squads he made his debut in the Slovak top-level football league featuring in his club's 2–0 defeat against Ružomberok on 9 November 2005.
 During five seasons for Dukla he scored 18 goals in 114 matches overall.

 Viktoria Plzeň

 In August 2010, he signed on a one-year loan for Viktoria Plzeň of the Czech Czech First League with an option of a permanent stay.
 He debuted for Plzeň in a 3–0 away win against České Budějovice on 28 August 2010.
 In his first season for Plzeň he won the Czech title, the first title in Plzeň's history.
 He scored two goals for Plzeň in the 2011–12 UEFA Champions League campaign, one in a 2–1 play-off win against Copenhagen and the next in a 2–2 group stage draw against Milan.

 On 26 January 2017, he signed a deal with the Russian Premier League side FC Orenburg.

 On 17 January 2018, he joined Anorthosis Famagusta on a half-season loan.
 On 6 July 2018, the transfer became permanent for an estimated fee of €600,000.